aj-broderick/ODU-CS733/Assignment2/README.md

 ### Prerequisites

 #### General Natural Language Processing
-&emsp; To process the text data to be run through the models, it needs to be cleaned and To acoomplish this, two modules from nltk need to be downloaded.
+&emsp; To process the text data to be run through the models, it needs to be cleaned and To accomplish this, two modules from nltk need to be downloaded.
 These include `punkt` , `stopwords` and `wordnet`.
 These modules are critical to the overall program, and without them the tokenization of text data cannot be done, and the program will fail.
 ```
 from nltk import word_tokenize
 nltk.download('punkt')